 • demonstrate an understanding of environmental and social issues and their interconnections through rational and objective thinking and the application of commonsense / professional judgment

-• understand the regulatory framework, guidelines, methodologies and reporting requirements for specialist inputs to the IA process
+• understand the regulatory frameworks, guidelines, methodologies and reporting requirements for specialist inputs to the IA process

 • effectively apply scoping and prioritizing tools/methods to determine relevant environmental and social issues, relative importance and investigations required to address them